dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

 NOTE:
   - If you see a mistake: re-fetch the `README.md`.
 If that doesn't fix it let us know!

+Extensions:
-  - Extension: save and restore the user-mode registers in as many different ways as possible.
-You'll definitely understand things
+  - Save and restore the user-mode registers in as many different ways as possible.
+You'll definitely understand things at a deeper level.
   - Replace the `switchto` and `context_switch` in last two labs with yours.
 Very educational!